rackerlabs/rackspace-how-to/content/cloud-files/best-practices-for-using-cloud-files.md

-When you use Cloud Files for web acceleration, a basic organizational structure separates your content into different containers based on object type, such as images, CSS, JavaScript, videos, uploaded content, and so on.
+When you use Cloud Files for web acceleration, a basic organizational structure separates your content into different containers based on object type, such as images, Cascading Style Sheets (CSS), JavaScript, videos, uploaded content, and so on.
 This structure enables you to quickly locate objects when you need them.

 ### Container management